TechCodingCamp/Muhammad-Haris/README.md

-Please follow  Tutorial#27 of ecommerce React Project and download these files as described there
+Please follow  Tutorial#27 of ecommerce React Project on Youtube and download these files as described there